cgoliver/cgoliver.github.io/_posts/2017-09-07-comprehensive.md

 The computer science topics are mostly: dynamic programming, stochastic grammars, constraint statisfaction, statistical graphical models, and graph algorithms.

-Toward the end of the notes I started to get tired so they get progressively less detailed so my apologies for that.
+Disclaimer: This is not proofread so there may be some mistakes in the text.
+And towards the end of the notes I started to get tired so they get progressively less detailed so my apologies for that.
 If I have time I will go back and add or fix anything that needs it.
 Enjoy!

 ### RNA 2D Structure Prediction